xll755/ResumeMASTER/README.md

 #### Subsequent Runs

-After building the Docker containers that ResumeMASTER uses to host is server and database on, subsequent running of the application only requires running the containers.
+After building the Docker containers that ResumeMASTER uses to host its web server and database on, subsequent running of the application only requires running the containers.

 ```bash
 # Navigate to application directory